 Making the Gospel the Issue

-But it goes beyond personal identity to loving others and wanting their eternal good, not just their vote in November.
+But it goes beyond personal identity, to loving others and wanting their eternal good, not just their vote in November.
 It comes back around to the reputation of Jesus and the advance of the gospel in an increasingly post-Christian society.
-We want our gospel to be the issue, not our political preferences.
+We want our gospel to be the issue, not our political picks.

-Remembering that disciplemaking is our priority, we might think twice about turning off our progressive neighbors with a right-wing sign in our yard.
+Remembering that disciplemaking is our priority, we might think twice about turning off our progressive neighbors with right-wing signage in our yard.
 We might reconsider baffling our nonbelieving coworkers by plastering our bumper with a candidate’s name.
-We might join with the apostle and take care not to “put up an obstacle in the way of the gospel of Christ” (1 Corinthians 9:12), knowing we have bigger fish to fry.
+We might join with the apostle and take care not to “put up an obstacle in the way of the gospel of Christ” (1 Corinthians 9:12), knowing we have bigger fish to fry than the guppy of this election.
 Better to win a neighbor to Jesus forever than to twist a few undecided arms for a short-lived cause.

 Changing the World for Real

-The election cycle is no time for taking a break from the Great-Commission labor of disciplemaking, or seeing if we can cut a few corners on “kingdom advance” by getting the right fellows into office or the referendums past the people.
+The election season is no time for taking a break from the Great-Commission labor of disciplemaking, or seeing if we can cut a few corners on “kingdom advance” by getting the right chaps into office or the referendums past the people.
 At least not for the Christian.

 Please do vote.
 Yes, do get involved with as much as you can stomach.
 But Christian, don’t be consumed.
 Politics is not our life.
 We have bigger fish to fry.
 Both politics and disciplemaking are important, but only one is Jesus’s prescription for changing the world.

 - Hospitality and the Great Commission